The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Find information on bidding for public contracts, including who can apply and training to help with bids.

-Information and guidance on what the UK’s possible exit from the European Union (Brexit) will mean for you.
+Information and guidance on what the UK’s exit from the European Union (Brexit) will mean for you.

 Check to see if you need planning permission to build or improve a structure around your flat.